-How to Make Zuccchini Noodles with or without a Spiralizer
+How to Make Zucchini Noodles with or without a Spiralizer

 Fresh zucchini noodles, or "zoodles," are a popular option for low-carb pasta dinners.
 Learn how to make and cook zoodles without them turning soggy.